diem/bcs/README.md

 Structures are fixed length sequences consisting of fields with potentially different types.
 Each field within a struct is serialized in the order specified by the canonical structure definition.
-Structs can exist within other structs and as such, LCS recurses into each struct and serializes them in order.
+Structs can exist within other structs and as such, BCS recurses into each struct and serializes them in order.
 There are no labels in the serialized format, the struct ordering defines the organization within the serialization stream.